• Share this on:

 Sources: UNECE standards for avocados and Codex Alimentarius Standard for avocados

 In Europe, the preferred sizes for Hass avocados are 16–18, and sometimes 20 per 4 kg box.
 For the Fuerte variety, 14–16.
 Southern Europe is more flexible with sizes.
-Bigger sizes, such as 14, are more easily sold in southern Europe, but also small sizes (26–30) in the beginning of the season are sold in affordable boxes of 10 kg.
+Bigger sizes, such as 14, are more easily sold in southern Europe.
+Small sizes (26–30) are also sold in affordable boxes of 10 kg at the start of the season.

 Packaging requirements vary between customers and market segments.
 Avocados must at least be packed in new, clean and quality packaging to prevent damage and protect the product properly.
 Common packaging include: